Updated:

 This led to depletion in the finances of some of the houses.
 In addition to this, some houses were dispossessed when they allied themselves with a losing side in the wars.
 After the war, the noble houses were noticeably less wealthy than they had been in the early fifteenth century.

-Families that were Revered
+Families That Were Revered

-Over the course of the 30-year war, Jasper suffered numerous loses due to his allegiance to the Lancastrians.
+Over the course of the 30-year war, Jasper suffered numerous losses due to his allegiance to the Lancastrians.
 Henry VI made Japer the Earl of Pembroke in 1452 and from this moment, Jasper demonstrated his dedication to the Lancaster cause.

 During the wars, Jasper was forced to seek asylum in France to escape the Yorkish forces.
-He lost his Earldom and the Pembroke castle to the York loyalist William Herbert in 1468.15 However, he continued to champion the Lancaster cause and tried to shore up support from the nobles and barons.
+He lost his Earldom and the Pembroke castle to the York loyalist William Herbert in 1468.
+However, he continued to champion the Lancaster cause and tried to shore up support from the nobles and barons.
 When King Edward IV died, he started campaigning for his nephew to take the throne.

 The King also bestowed upon him the highest order of chivalry, the Order of the Garter.
 In addition to this, Jasper was given the Cardiff Castle that had previously been in the hands of Richard, Duke of Gloucester.